AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 easier to achieve than in some other languages.

-Of course, the underlying hardware likely has no machine-supported 4-bit unsigned type so larger hardware numeric types are used.
+Of course, the underlying hardware likely has no machine-supported 4-bit unsigned type so larger hardware numeric types are used in the generated code.
 Hence there are shifts and masking being done in the Ada version as well, but they do not appear in the source code.
 The developer has let the compiler do that work.
 An additional benefit of this approach is that the compiler